atet/csv/README.md

 [![.img/logo_csv.png](.img/logo_csv.png)](#nolink)

 This reference will show R and Python code to read, view, manipulate, transform, and save out comma-separated value (CSV) files.
-More advanced tabular file formats such as Excel Workbooks will not be covered here.
+Though actions are largely similar, details and caveats regarding more advanced tabular file formats such as Excel Workbooks will not be covered here.

 ----------------------------------------------------------------------------